shaiazulay/sonic/README.md

 ## Purpose

-This package contains kernel drivers, a python library and a python script to provide platform support for Arista switches.
+This package provides open source hardware support for Arista devices.
+It is mainly targeted at SONiC OS (debian based) but should work on any system.
+For more details visit the [SONiC website](https://azure.github.io/SONiC/)

+In normal operations, the platform is initialized at boot time via a set of systemd services.
+These services run commands using the `arista` tool.

-The `arista` tool will identify the platform on which it is running.
-It will then load and initialize the kernel drivers.
-Once initialised, the system will expose transceivers, leds, fans, temperature sensors and gpios through the sysfs.
+This tool detects on which platform it is running before loading the appropriate kernel drivers.
+Once the initialization is complete, the system exposes various components through the sysfs such as fans, leds, xcvrs, ...

 ## Supported platforms